ETHMOID BONE ANATOMY

 • Covers middle and posterior ethmoidal cells

-• Forms significant portion of medial orbital wall
+• Forms significant portion of your medial orbital wall

 Ethmoidal Bulla